 - Students take ED 681-Curriculum Development for a Multicultural Society in lieu of one of the following core courses: ED 602, 603, or 604.
-The director will decide which course to replace based on the student's prior coursework. - Students take ED 646-School Law for the elective course and ED 653-Supervision for Effective Instruction in lieu of two clinical electives. - Students take ED 674A and B-Special Project Seminar/Practicum in School Improvement Leadership.
+The director will decide which course to replace based on the student's prior coursework. - Students take ED 646-School Law for the elective course and ED 653-Supervision for Effective Instruction. - ED 672-Assessing Needs and Evaluating Progress